101 – Carleton University

 At Carleton University, we reward academic excellence and recognize financial need with generous scholarship and bursary programs.

-All entrance and prestige scholarships are renewable with an “A-” average and may be renewed over the first 4 years of undergraduate study.
+All entrance and prestige scholarships are renewable with an “A-” average and you may renew them over the first 4 years of undergraduate study.

-3,606 residence spaces are available, 77% of which are reserved for first-year students.
-The majority of these rooms are double, traditional-style and located on all-gender floors.
+3,610 residence spaces are available, 77% of which are reserved for first-year students.
+Most of these rooms are double, traditional-style and located on all-gender floors.

-There are a limited number of spaces located on single-gender floors (as demand dictates).
+There are spaces located on single-gender floors (as demand dictates), as well as

 - a residence space